dwarvesf/playbook/engineering/blockchain.md

 ## [Basic concepts](https://www.geeksforgeeks.org/digital-signatures-certificates/)

-### Types of Encryption
+### Types of encryption

 - Symmetric Encryption
 - Asymmetric Encryption
 - Public key– Key which is known to everyone.
 Ex-public key of A is 7, this information is known to everyone.
 - Private key– Key which is only known to the person who’s private key it is.

-### Digital Signature Multi-signature, Blind signature, Group signature, Ring signature
+### Digital signature multi-signature, blind signature, group signature, ring signature

 A digital signature is a mathematical technique used to validate the authenticity and integrity of a message, software, or digital document.